AndrewTweddle/Super15FantasyLeague2012/README.md

 This is one of the aspects which the book promises to give insight into.
 However I've only just started reading the book, so I don't know enough yet to be able to give any kind of advice.

-# Technologies used

-The project uses the following programming languages and technologies:
-* PowerShell for the scripting glue and some data munging
-* The R programming language to create the statistical model of player and team scores
-* C# to generate an LPS file to pass to lpsolve
-* LPSolve as the linear programming tool to generate an optimal schedule of player transfers for a number of rounds ahead
-* CSV files for the data inputs and outputs to each step of the process
-* The Jet OLEDB drivers to read the CSV files into C#

 # Status of the project

 At this point I have uploaded the C# application and all of the R and Powershell scripts.